pingcap/docs/tidb-cloud/data-service-response-and-status-code.md

     - `rows`: _array_.
 The returned results in `key:value` format.

         - When **Batch Operation** is enabled for an endpoint, the returned results of the endpoint will also include the `"message"` and `"success"` fields for each row to indicate their response and status.
         - When **Batch Operation** is enabled for an endpoint and the primary key column of the target table is configured as `auto_increment`, the returned results of the endpoint will also include the `"auto_increment_id"` field for each row.
+The value of this field is the auto increment ID for an `INSERT` operation and is `null` for an `UPDATE` or `DELETE` operation.

     - `result`: _object_.
 The execution-related information of the SQL statement, including success/failure status, execution time, number of rows returned, and user configuration.